 - Calls: Having a bugle and cow call are pretty much essential in getting those bulls to come close to you.
 The more you move, the bigger the chances of your prey spotting you.
 Finding a good position and using a bugle or cow call can mean the difference between an easy shot and an extremely tough one.

 - Hunting Knife: Having a good hunting knife on your person is essential for any hunting trip.
 From foliage, rope, meat, wood, are only some of the many things you’ll need to cut.
+See our article review of the top hunting knife to help you make a wise decision.

 - Gutting/Skinning Knife: A good gutting knife will allow you to gut your kill without piercing vital organs.
 Makes life much easier when out hunting.